Scientific Symposium about the beginnings, the present and the future of AI-research on the occasion of Prof. Dr. Wolfgang Bibel's 80th birthday

 The Department of Computer Science regards Prof. Bibel‘s jubilee as an opportunity to higlight the history as well as the current AI research and thereby paying tribute to a pioneer’s lifetime achievement.

-In cooperation with the alumni of his research group and CLAIRE (Confederation of Laboratories for Artificial Intelligence Research in Europe), we cordially invite you to the scientific symposium on the occasion of Prof. Dr. Wolfgang Bibel’s 80th birthday in order to discuss the beginnings, the present and the future of AI-research.
+On the occasion of Prof. Dr. Wolfgang Bibel’s 80th birthday, the alumni of his research group and CLAIRE (Confederation of Laboratories for Artificial Intelligence Research in Europe) discussed the beginnings, the present and the future of AI-research during the scientific symposium.

 Symposium on Friday, 23 November 2018 in Darmstadt